mrkale/NodeMCU-WifiDoubleSwitch/README.md

 init.lua
 ==
-Initial script running at power cycle.
-It automatically compiles all *.lua* files except itself, creates connection to a Wifi network in station mode, launches configuration tables from configuration files, and creates web server running in the ESP8266.
+Initial script running at power cycle performin these actions:
+- automatically compiles all *.lua* files except itself
+- creates connection to a Wifi network in station mode
+- reconnects to Wifi network after connection lost
+- launches configuration tables from configuration files
+- creates web server running in the ESP8266

 config_creds.lua
 ==